 If an underpayment balance remains after applying any payments in Table 1, compute the penalty attributable to that balance on lines 20 and 21, then if necessary, on lines 23 and 24 and 26 and 27.
-Use the same steps as explained under Rate Period 1 above, but use the date and interest rate shown on lines 20 and 21, or lines 23 and 24, or lines 26 and 27.
+Use the same steps as explained under Rate Period 1 above, but use the date and penalty rate shown on lines 20 and 21, or lines 23 and 24, or lines 26 and 27.
 When figuring the penalty for rate period 2, be sure to use only the payments listed in Table 2.
-When figuring the penalty for rate period 3, be sure to use only the payments listed in Table 3.
 When figuring the penalty for rate period 4, be sure to use only the payments listed in Table 4.